What Happens to a 529 Plan When Your Child Turns 18?

 Federal and state income tax benefits are available regardless of the 529 plan beneficiary’s age.

-· In Colorado, New Mexico, South Carolina and West Virginia contributions to a 529 plan are fully deductible in computing state income taxes.
+• Contributions to a 529 plan are fully deductible in New Mexico, South Carolina, and West Virginia when computing state income taxes.

 None of these limits, however, depend on the beneficiary’s age.

-Should you keep funding a 529 plan after the child reaches age 18?
+Should you keep funding a 529 account after the child reaches age 18?

-There’s no need to stop making contributions once the beneficiary graduates from college.
-529 plan funds can be used to pay for graduate school or continuing education at an eligible institution.
+There’s no need to stop contributing once the beneficiary graduates college.
+529 plan funds can be used for graduate school or continuing education at an eligible institution.
 Parents who claim a state income tax benefit can invest the tax savings into the 529 plan for an extra savings boost.

 529 plan tax benefits for grandparents